anelendata/handoff/README.md

 ## How it works

-handoff is originally designed to deploy a single-line ETL process like [singer.io](https://singer.io) on AWS Fargate, and it was redesigned to run any commands and program.
+handoff was originally designed to deploy a single-line ETL process like [singer.io](https://singer.io) on AWS Fargate, and it was extended to run any commands and program.

 In handoff.cloud framework, the configurations are stored and retrieved